-Grab your FREE New Hampshire residential sublease agreement sample and read further about subletting laws in New Hampshire, required disclosures, optional addendums and what other New Hampshire landlord-tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official New Hampshire sublease agreement for residential use.
+Read further about subletting laws in New Hampshire, required disclosures, optional addendums and what other New Hampshire landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 What is a New Hampshire Sublease Agreement?

 A New Hampshire sublease agreement is a way for renters to keep rent paid, even when they aren’t currently dwelling in the rental unit.
 This is due to the fact that the tenant adds on an extra tenant.
 When this happens, the original tenant becomes the sub-lessor, and this new renter becomes the sub-lessee.
 Effectively, this is a brand new rental arrangement, and these can be short- or long-term.
 For example, if a tenant has found better accommodations but doesn’t want to suffer the penalties of a broken lease, he or she can take on a sub-lessee.
 Similarly, if a student with a standard lease is looking to go home for the session, then he or she can take on a sublease.

 When subletting, it’s critical that the lessee who is taking on a renter respects the laws of the state and the rules of the property.
 When it comes to these types of arrangements, New Hampshire doesn’t have strong laws either for or against making sublease agreements.
 For this reason, it’s essential that tenants take a look at the original lease to determine if it’s allowed by the landlord.
 If subleasing is stated to be allowed on the lease, then the tenant should then send a letter to the landlord via certified mail to verify consent.
 Either the landlord will provide a response, or he or she won’t.
 In the case of a lack of response, a waiting period of 30 days will provide inferred support for the sublease.

 What to Include in a New Hampshire Sublease Agreement